A new characterization of symmetric $H^+$-tensors and $M$-tensors: Introduction

-In this work we generalize these results to symmetric $H^+$-tensors.
-Namely, we prove that a symmetric tensor is an $H^+$-tensor if and only if it can be written as the sum of a number of tensors which have a special sparse structure (see Theorem~\ref{theo:gdd_decomp}).
-Based on this result, we obtain (see Theorem~\ref{theo:gdd_characterization}) a novel characterization of $H^+$-tensors that is amenable to the use of {\em conic optimization techniques}~\citep[see, e.g.,][]{wright1997primal}.
-In particular, we show (see Corollary~\ref{cor:F(A)} and~\eqref{eq:F_A_long}) that membership to the set of symmetric $H^+$-tensors can be decided in polynomial time by solving a {\em power cone optimization} problem~\cite[see, e.g.,][]{chares2009cones,hien2015differential}
+In this work we generalize the results on symmetric $H^+$ matrices to symmetric $H^+$-tensors.
+Namely, we prove that a symmetric tensor is an~$H^+$-tensor if and only if it can be written as the sum of a number of tensors which have a special sparse structure (Theorem~\ref{theo:gdd_decomp}).
+Based on this, we obtain a novel characterization of symmetric $H^+$-tensors (Theorem~\ref{theo:gdd_characterization}) using {\em conic optimization}~\citep[see, e.g.,][]{wright1997primal} techniques.
+In particular, we show that symmetric~$H^+$-tensors can be identified in polynomial time (Corollary~\ref{cor:F(A)} and~\eqref{eq:F_A_long}) by solving a {\em power cone optimization}~\citep[see, e.g.,][]{chares2009cones,hien2015differential} problem.

-A lot of effort has been made to characterize $H^+$-tensors~\cite[see, e.g.,][]{huang2019iterative,li2014criterions,li2017programmable,liu2017iterative,wang2017new, zhang2016h,zhao2016criterions}.
-However, these articles typically focus on studying sufficient conditions for a tensor to be an $H$-tensor.
-A notable exception is recent work based on the use of spectral theory of nonnegative tensors.
-Namely, the authors in \cite{luan2019new} present a necessary and sufficient condition for strong $H$-tensors and propose an iterative algorithm for identifying strong H-tensors.
-In contrast from their methodology, here we study sufficient and necessary condition for a symmetric tensor to be an $H^+$-tensor by exploring the diagonal dominance property.
-This type of characterization allows, unlike the recent results in~\cite{luan2019new}, to directly optimize over the set of $H^+$-tensors.
-In Section~\ref{sec:Meigenvalue} and Section~\ref{part:application}.

-In particular, in Section~\ref{sec:Meigenvalue}, we consider the problem of computing the minimum $H$-eigenvalue of $M$-tensors (which generalize $M$-matrices), which play an important role in a wide range of interesting applications~\citep[see,][and the references therein]{huang2018some}.
-In contrast with the problem of obtaining bounds on the minimum $H$-eigenvalue of $M$-tensors that has received significant attention in the literature~\citep{he2014inequalities,huang2018some,li2013new,tian2010inequalities}; here, we use our characterization of $H^+$-tensors to compute $H$-eigenvalues of $M$-tensors by solving a power cone optimization problem (see Corollary~\ref{cor:Meigen}).
-A comparison of the $H$-eigenvalues obtained in this way with bounds proposed in the literature is provided in Table~\ref{tab:bounds}.

-Further, in Section~\ref{part:application}, we show that our characterization can be applied to address the solution of {\em polynomial optimization} problems~\citep[see, e.g.,][]{lasserre2001global}; that is, an optimization problem in which both the objective and the constraints are defined by polynomials.
-The connection between tensors and polynomials stems from the fact that the coefficients of a polynomial can be described using tensors.
-Of particular importance, is the problem of finding if a given polynomial is nonnegative.